 For more on its history, check out this YouTube Playlist, Get Good at Remembering Numbers:

-As discussed in that first video, we now know that an earlier version of the Major Method (sometimes called the Major System) existed, one invented by Aimé Paris.
+As discussed in that first video, we now know that an earlier version of the Major Method existed, one invented by Aimé Paris.

 This French scholar, renowned for his approach to number memorization, earned the honorable title “professeur de mnemonique” from the Athenee University in Paris in the early 1800s.

 In scientific literature, you’ll encounter terms like “phonetic mnemonic system” and “digit-consonant system.”
-These aren’t nearly as sexy as the “Major Method,” so I recommend sticking with the term most people know.
+These aren’t nearly as sexy as the “Major System,” so I recommend sticking with the term most people know.

 I also recommended registering for my FREE Memory Improvement Kit and the free training videos that come along with it: